-SAM and HAM applications notify you of any expiring licences, end-of-life dates and warranty details.
-Also, they generate reports for each IT assets’ status.
-Helping you to optimize a business’s IT estate.
+SAM and HAM applications notify you of expiring licences, end-of-life dates, and warranty details.
+They also generate reports for each asset’s current status.
+This helps to optimise a business’s entire IT estate.

-While software and hardware are both considered IT assets, they need different treatment because of their nonphysical and physical nature.
-To correctly report on both types of assets, business’s must measure them with a different set of indexes and metrics.
+While software and hardware are both considered IT assets, they require different treatment because of their nonphysical and physical nature.
+To correctly report on both types of assets, you must measure them with a different set of indexes and metrics.
 To do so, each one needs specialised software or, at least, dedicated functionality.

 Using Software Asset Management

-Software is a non-physical asset which can be either a cloud-based or on-premise application.
-Regardless of the type, they can also be remotely assigned to employees.
-It managers need an available software license to be associated with an employee’s account or a host machine.
+Software is a non-physical asset that can be either a cloud-based or on-premise application.
+Regardless of type, they can each be remotely assigned to employees.
+IT managers need an available software licence to be associated with an employee’s account or a host machine.

-IT operations can claim back licenses from previous employees or those who no longer need access.
-As such, old licenses can be reassigned to new employees.
+IT operations can claim back licences from previous employees or those who no longer need access.
+As such, old licences can be reassigned to new employees.

 Challenges of Assigning Software Assets

 Hardware is limited to the number of existing physical entities.
-Whereas software relies on licenses to dictate the number of available assets.
-As this is not a tangible quality, licenses can easily be mismanaged.
+Whereas software relies on licences to dictate the number of available assets.
+As this is not a tangible quality, licences can easily be mismanaged.

 They can either stray out of the vendor’s compliance terms or over-license in fear of being audited.
 Both scenarios have an unnecessary cost associated with them.

-Software Asset Management Software helps IT teams get a clear picture of their license usage and compliance.
+Software Asset Management Software helps IT teams get a clear picture of their licence usage and compliance.
 Enabling IT teams to optimally assign assets to employees as the business requires.

-License camping and hogging is also a source of inefficient use of software assets.
+Licence camping and hogging are also a source of inefficient use of software assets.
 It can be prevented by promoting better collaboration between IT and the employees.
 As well as employing software usage monitoring tools.

 Using Hardware Asset Management